slashedx/Tempgen/README.md

 Aint he 11?

 He is, he confessed.
-Rip lmao
-bro is way too young to use discord frfr get off 💀 tempyyyyy tempyyyyyyyyyyyyyyyyyyyyyyyyyyy whens ur bday tempyyy 12 soon?
+bro is way too young to use discord get off 💀 tempyyyyy tempyyyyyyyyyyyyyyyyyyyyyyyyyyy whens ur bday tempyyy, 12 soon?

+# Support :trollface:

 ask him for support with his bot lmao # itztempy#0000

 this thing is cool n all but v2 when 🦬

+# for tempy:

-for tempy: still waiting for v2, all of us are.
+still waiting for v2, all of us are.

 # REQS